costott/mandlebrot/readme.md

 Visualiser for the mandelbrot set.
 Allows you to move around and zoom into the mandelbrot set or a julia set.
-It can also render an image for the Buddahbrot set.
+It can also render an image for the Buddahbrot set (the code has to be manually changed).

 ## Controls
 `WASD` - Move the view around <br>